• Skip to primary navigation

 How to get there?

-We recommend taking the shuttle bus to the Alhambra.
-The walk up the hill can be tiring, especially in summer.
-The Alhambra is easily accessible by bus (C30, C32, C35).
+The Alhambra is also easily accessible by bus (C30, C32, C35).
 To plan your route, visit the Granada transport network website here.

 Parking